Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 The Cost of Commercial Refrigeration Failure

-A single walk-in freezer failure at a mid-size Columbus restaurant can run thousands of dollars in product loss within hours.
-Beef, seafood, dairy, and prepared inventory pulled from cold-holding for too long has to be discarded under FDA Food Code guidance.
+A walk-in freezer failure at a mid-size Columbus restaurant can put significant product value at risk within hours — beef, seafood, dairy, and prepared inventory pulled from cold-holding for too long may need to be evaluated under your facility's food-safety plan and local health-department guidance.
 A grocery walk-in cooler failure during weekend hours can cascade across produce, dairy, deli, and meat departments.
-Every hour a commercial walk-in sits at the wrong temperature is product value disappearing in real time — which is why the request line operates 24/7 and flags requests with product at risk ahead of routine work.
+The request line operates 24/7 and flags requests with product at risk ahead of routine work — see walk-in cooler and walk-in freezer request pages for emergency intake details.

 Columbus as a Food Service Market